ExaScience/elprep/README.md

 ### --contig-group-size number

 The --contig-group-size parameter for the elprep merge command is deprecated since version 4.1.1.
 The elprep merge command now correctly processes the split files without that information.

+## Name

+### elprep merge-optical-duplicate-metrics - a commandline tool for merging intermediate metrics files created by the --mark-optical-duplicates-intermediate option

+## Synopsis

+	elprep merge-optical-duplicates-metrics input-file output-file metrics-file /path/to/intermediate/metrics --remove-duplicates

+## Description

+The elprep merge-optical-duplicates-metrics command requires four arguments: the names of the original input and output .sam/.bam files for which the metrics are calculated, the metrics file to which the merged metrics should be written, and a path to the intermediate metrics files that need to be merged (and were generated using --mark-optical-duplicates-intermediate).

+## Options

+### --nr-of-threads number

+This command option sets the number of threads that elPrep uses during execution for parsing/outputting .sam/.bam data.
+The default number of threads is equal to the number of cpu threads.

+It is normally not necessary to set this option. elPrep by default allocates the optimal number of threads.

+## --remove-duplicates

+Pass this option if the metrics were generated for a file for which the duplicates were removed.
+This information will be included in the merged metrics file.

 # Extending elPrep